-(b) A "probationer fireman" is a worker serving a pro-

-bationary period of three months before appointment to the
+2. (a) A "probationer fireman" is a worker serving a probationary period of three months before appointment to the permanent staff.

-permanent staff.

-(c) A "third-class fireman" is a worker who has completed a probationary period and, having passed the necessary oral examination, has been appointed as such by the superintendent and approved by the employer.
+(b) A "third-class fireman" is a worker who has completed a probationary period and, having passed the necessary oral examination, has been appointed as such by the superintendent.

-(d) A "second-class fireman" is a worker who has completed one year's service and, having passed the necessary examinations, has been appointed as such by the superintendent and approved by the employer.
+(c) A "second-class fireman" is a worker who has completed one year's service and, having passed the necessary examinations, has been appointed as such by the superintendent.

-(e) A "first-class fireman" is a worker who has completed two years' service and, having passed the necessary examinations, has been appointed as such by the superintendent and approved by the employer.
+(d) A "first-class fireman" is a worker who has completed two years' service and, having passed the necessary examinations, has been appointed as such by the superintendent.

-(f) A "senior fireman" is a worker who, after having

-reached the rank of first-class fireman, has been appointed as such by the superintendent and approved by the employer.
+(e) A "senior fireman" is a worker who, after having reached the rank of first-class fireman, has been appointed as such by the superintendent.

-(g) In cases where equivalent service has been performed

-in any other brigade, such service shall be accepted for the purpose of arriving at time of service as specified.
+(f) In cases where equivalent service has been performed in any other brigade, such service shall be accepted for the purpose of arriving at time of service as specified.